-The definition of contingent means “dependent on or conditioned by something else”, such as payment being contingent on fulfillment of particular conditions.
+The definition of contingent means “dependent on or conditioned by something else”.
+This includes a payment being contingent on fulfillment of particular conditions.
 So, when a law firm operates on a contingency fee basis, that means that the fees you owe (if any) will depend on the outcome of your case.

 The primary purpose of using contingency fee structures is the understanding that you have sustained a personal injury and likely do not have money to pay for an attorney upfront.
-When you hire an attorney on a contingency fee basis, you will not be required to pay any fees upfront, and in most cases, will owe nothing unless your case is resolved in your favor (i.e. “won”).
+When you hire an attorney on a contingency fee basis, you will not pay any fees upfront.
+In most cases, will owe nothing unless your case is resolved in your favor (i.e. “won”).

 It is important to note, however, that this percentage can vary greatly depending on the nature of the case and the limits to damages that can be pursued.
 Further, if your case settles outside of trial, such as through mediation, then the percentage awarded to the attorney may be less than if the case proceeds to trial.

-You may be asking yourself how a legal case can proceed if you are not required to pay any fees upfront.
+You may be asking yourself how a legal case can proceed if you do not pay any fees upfront.
 When a contingency fee agreement is reached, your attorney will pay any fees related to the case, which may include:

 - Filing a lawsuit

 - Cost of obtaining medical records

 - Cost of serving documents to opposing parties

 If you lose your case, there will be no recovery, and thus, you will not be responsible for attorney’s fees.
 In these cases, neither you nor your attorney will receive a financial award.
 Depending on the details of your case and your fee agreement, you may be responsible for some of the legal fees we mention above.